osrf/gazebo_tutorials/stereo_glasses/tutorial.md

 1. Set the refresh rate to 120Hz.
 Do not use `auto`.

-1. Set the resolution.
+1. Set the resolution to be a fixed value.
 Do not use `auto`.

 1. Select the `Save to X Configuration File` and follow instructions to save to `/etx/X11/xorg.conf`.